E. E. Cummings: Political views

 According to his testimony in EIMI, Cummings had little interest in politics until his trip to the Soviet Union in 1931.
 He subsequently shifted rightward on many political and social issues.
 Despite his radical and bohemian public image, he was a Republican and later an ardent supporter of Joseph McCarthy.

-Work
+Literary overview

 Poetry

-Despite Cummings' familiarity with avant-garde styles (likely affected by the Calligrammes of French poet Apollinaire, according to a contemporary observation), much of his work is quite traditional.
-Many of his poems are sonnets, albeit often with a modern twist.
-He occasionally used the blues form and acrostics.
-Cummings' poetry often deals with themes of love and nature, as well as the relationship of the individual to the masses and to the world.
-His poems are also often rife with satire.

-While his poetic forms and themes share an affinity with the Romantic tradition, Cummings' work universally shows a particular idiosyncrasy of syntax, or way of arranging individual words into larger phrases and sentences.
-Many of his most striking poems do not involve any typographical or punctuation innovations at all, but purely syntactic ones.

-As well as being influenced by notable modernists, including Gertrude Stein and Ezra Pound, Cummings in his early work drew upon the imagist experiments of Amy Lowell.
-Later, his visits to Paris exposed him to Dada and Surrealism, which he reflected in his work.
-He began to rely on symbolism and allegory, where he once had used simile and metaphor.
-In his later work, he rarely used comparisons that required objects that were not previously mentioned in the poem, choosing to use a symbol instead.
-Due to this, his later poetry is "frequently more lucid, more moving, and more profound than his earlier".
-Cummings also liked to incorporate imagery of nature and death into much of his poetry.
+As well as being influenced by notable modernists, including Gertrude Stein and Ezra Pound, Cummings was particularly drawn to early imagist experiments; later, his visits to Paris exposed him to Dada and Surrealism, which was reflected in his writing style.
+Cummings critic and biographer Norman Friedman remarks that in Cummings's later work the "shift from simile to symbol" created poetry that is "frequently more lucid, more moving, and more profound than his earlier".